-Tragically, Thami was shot dead in 1985 while exiled in Botswana, just two years after participating in the first non-racial arts symposium in South Africa where he was represented by the Medu Art Ensemble.
+Tragically, Thami was shot dead in 1985 while exiled in Botswana, just three years after participating in the first non-racial arts symposium in Botswana where he was represented by the Medu Art Ensemble.
 He was on a promising path: relentlessly promoting art as not only a form communication but more importantly, of protest.
 It was a milestone in his devastatingly short-lived career.

 End of part one!